alesfg/resume/README.md

-# 🙋‍♂️Click on the file to see my resume.
+# 🙋‍♂️Click on the file: resume.pdf to see my resume.